 Home > 2017 ICD-10-CM Diagnosis Codes > Diseases of the musculoskeletal system and connective tissue M00-M99 > Deforming dorsopathies M40-M43 > Scoliosis M41-

-2014 ICD-10-CM Diagnosis Code M41
+2017 ICD-10-CM Diagnosis Code M41

-- There is 1 code below M41 that describe this diagnosis in greater detail.
+M41 is not a billable or specific ICD-10-CM diagnosis code as there is 1 code below M41 that describe this diagnosis in greater detail.

-- A congenital or acquired spine deformity characterized by lateral curvature of the spine.
+A congenital or acquired spine deformity characterized by lateral curvature of the spine.

-- A disorder characterized by a malformed, lateral curvature of the spine.
+A disorder characterized by a malformed, lateral curvature of the spine.

-- Abnormal lateral curvature of spine
+Abnormal lateral curvature of spine

-- An appreciable lateral deviation in the normally straight vertical line of the spine.
+An appreciable lateral deviation in the normally straight vertical line of the spine.
 (Dorland, 27th ed)

-- Scoliosis causes a sideways curve of your backbone, or spine.
+Scoliosis causes a sideways curve of your backbone, or spine.
 These curves are often s- or c-shaped.
 Scoliosis is most common in late childhood and the early teens, when children grow fast.
 Girls are more likely to have it than boys.
 It can run in families.
 Symptoms include leaning to one side and having uneven shoulders and hips.sometimes the curve is temporary.
 It might be due to muscle spasms, inflammation or having different leg lengths.
 A birth defect, tumor or another disease might cause the spine to have a curve that isn't temporary.
 People with mild scoliosis might only need checkups to see if the curve is getting worse.
 Others might need to wear a brace or have surgery. nih: national institute of arthritis and musculoskeletal and skin diseases